CybercentreCanada/assemblyline4_docs/docs/administration/user_management.md

 5. Enable/Disable users
 6. Change the users' roles, quotas and passwords

-You can find the user managment interface by clicking the *User Avatar* then choose *Users* from the user menu.
+You can find the user managment interface by clicking the *User Avatar* then choose *Users* from the administrator menu.

 ![User management](./images/user_management.PNG)